cms-DQM/dqmgui_frontend/readme.md

 43. ~~Dynamic basePath~~
 44. Updating folders, runs list and plots in live mode every 20 sec.
 Also sec has to be send to backend.
 45. Separate requests for data in online and offline modes.
+46. In production on the first load style files are not found (404).
 ---